Vixlump/FC-Standard/README.md

 Dependancies:
 SDL2 (planned to be removed)
-SDL_Image (planned to be removed) libcurl (tested using sudo apt-get install libcurl4-gnutls-dev on Ubuntu) (can be compiled without dependancies by removing line from dev.cpp #define ASPECTUFXTOOLS) C++ 17 or higher (C++ 14 would work but is untested as we try to use modern features when ever we can)
+SDL_Image (planned to be removed) freeglut3 (future to be added to a.h) freeglut3-dev (future to be added to a.h) libglew-dev (future to be added to a.h) libcurl (tested using sudo apt-get install libcurl4-gnutls-dev on Ubuntu) (can be compiled without dependancies by removing line from dev.cpp #define ASPECTUFXTOOLS) C++ 17 or higher (C++ 14 would work but is untested as we try to use modern features when ever we can)